rileywheadon/ffa-docs/docs/cli-user-manual.md

 **`show_trend`**: Boolean (1); if `true`, add a trend line through the AMS data where applicable.

-**`slices`**: Integer; years used to estimate return levels for non-stationary models.
+**`slices`**: Integer; years used to estimate return levels for nonstationary models.
 Slices outside of the dataset (or trend-stationary partition) will be ignored.

 ### Report Generation